07 December 2019

 There’s a best bike for each.

-Reality is many businesses are still pedaling the same bike from years ago, perhaps with a new bell and some coloured streamers sticking out of the ends of the handlebars.
+The reality is many businesses are still pedalling the same bike from years ago, perhaps with a new bell and some coloured streamers sticking out of the ends of the handlebars.

 The process is to tightly define what work you are best at and design your organisation around that definition.
 Narrowing the definition, while still servicing a market of sufficient volume is the key principle.